joelchan/inst126-intro-programming-notes/5_lists.md

 Python provides the `in` operator that lets you check if an item is in a list.

-It's a logical operator that returns True or False, so you can use it as a logica / Boolean expression, for use with conditionals and so on.
+It's a logical operator that returns True or False, so you can use it as a logical / Boolean expression, for use with conditionals and so on.
 You'll find this to be quite handy: we often want to be lazy and only do something if a list contains a thing we care about!

 ```{code-cell} ipython3
 names = ["joe", "harry", "rachel", "kelly"]